motojinc25/WeDX/README.md

 ## 📌 Licenses

-WeDX is available under the GNU GPL v3 license.
+WeDX is available under the GNU AGPL-3.0 license.
 Licenses of assets, fonts and models are a listed in the appropriate project folders.